Phagocytosis: In apoptosis

 Following apoptosis, the dying cells need to be taken up into the surrounding tissues by macrophages in a process called efferocytosis.
 One of the features of an apoptotic cell is the presentation of a variety of intracellular molecules on the cell surface, such as calreticulin, phosphatidylserine (from the inner layer of the plasma membrane), annexin A1, oxidised LDL and altered glycans.
 These molecules are recognised by receptors on the cell surface of the macrophage such as the phosphatidylserine receptor or by soluble (free-floating) receptors such as thrombospondin 1, GAS6, and MFGE8, which themselves then bind to other receptors on the macrophage such as CD36 and alpha-v beta-3 integrin.
 Defects in apoptotic cell clearance is usually associated with impaired phagocytosis of macrophages.
 Accumulation of apoptotic cell remnants often causes autoimmune disorders; thus pharmacological potentiation of phagocytosis has a medical potential in treatment of certain forms of autoimmune disorders.

 In protists

-In many protists, phagocytosis is used as a means of feeding, providing part or all of their nourishment.
-This is called phagotrophic nutrition, distinguished from osmotrophic nutrition which takes place by absorption.
+Phagocytosis is used by many protists as a means of feeding, thus constituting phagotrophy.